Maximinodotpy/articles/030 - Infinite Scrolling Website with JavaScript/_blog/article.md

 # Infinite Scrolling Website with JavaScript

 Learn how to make an infinitely scrolling website with JavaScript, HTML, and CSS.
+Learn about the Intersection Observer API.

 ## Idea